openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 An interface normally inherits all members of the interfaces it extends.
 However, an interface does not inherit:

-#. fields it hides;
+-  Fields it hides;
-#. methods it overrides (see :ref:`Inheritance and Overriding`);
+-  Methods it overrides (see :ref:`Inheritance and Overriding`).
-#. private methods;
-#. static methods.

-A name in a declaration scope must be unique, and the names of an interface type’s fields and methods must not be the same (see :ref:`Interface Declarations`).
+A name in a declaration scope must be unique, i.e., the names of fields and methods of an interface type must not be the same (see :ref:`Interface Declarations`).

 .. index::